Teal Pumpkins on Halloween and What They Mean

 How common are food allergies in children?

-Food allergies affect 8% of children (approximately 1 in 13 children) with the majority being allergic to peanut, milk, tree nuts, egg, soy, wheat, fish, shellfish and sesame.
-However, it is estimated that about 40% of children with one food allergy are allergic to multiple foods.
+Food allergies affect 8 percent of children (approximately 1 in 13 children) with the majority being allergic to peanut, milk, tree nuts, egg, soy, wheat, fish, shellfish and sesame.
+However, it is estimated that about 40 percent of children with one food allergy are allergic to multiple foods.
 While some of these food allergies may be outgrown, others tend to be lifelong.
 Understanding common signs and symptoms is important because adults may also develop new onset food allergies at any time.

 What is a food allergy?

 The Food Allergy Research Education Network (FARE) estimates that every three minutes a patient is seen in the emergency room due to a reaction to food.
 A reaction is caused by an immune response to proteins that are normally harmless.
 These allergic reactions can range from minor to severe and can be life threatening.
 Typically, allergy symptoms will develop within a few minutes of consuming the food but can take up to two hours.
 Common signs and symptoms of food allergies are: